220296006/Amazon-Cloud-Pratictioner/Module 8 - Pricing and Support/AWS Support Plans.md

 ## AWS Support

-AWS offers four different Support plans(opens in a new tab) to help you troubleshoot issues, lower costs, and efficiently use AWS services.
+AWS offers four different **Support plans** to help you troubleshoot issues, lower costs, and efficiently use AWS services.

 You can choose from the following Support plans to meet your company’s needs: